 History retention settingsedit

-Whether or not soft deletes are enabled on the index.
-Soft deletes can only be
+Indicates whether soft deletes are enabled on the index.
+Soft deletes can only

-configured at index creation and only on indices created on or after 6.5.0.
+be configured at index creation and only on indices created on or after

-The maximum length of time to retain a shard history retention lease before
+The maximum period to retain a shard history retention lease before it is